Library databases and Google can't be searched the same way so take a few moments to come up with a search strategy before diving into a database.

 Step 1: Think about the key concepts of your topic and search those instead of an entire phrases or sentences.

-Step 2: Think of other terms you could use that are synonyms or related.
-This often requires that you do a little background research to learn more, such as scientific terms and overviews of the species you chose.
+Step 2: Think of other terms you could use that are synonyms or related (they could be a broader or narrower aspect).
+This often requires that you do a little background research to learn more.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.